 If beauty is that which points to God, ugliness is that which points away from Him.
 Beautiful architecture “traces the contours of God’s face” so to speak, helping us know what it feels like to be near Him even though we cannot see Him.
 Ugly architecture, on the other hand, often present us with faceless edifices that point to nothing beyond themselves, almost claiming that God does not exist and they are all that there is:

 There is nothing to relate to as a human in the above building.
 It is an alien, impenetrable thing that might be an alien organism capable of wiping humanity out for all that we know.
 Beautiful things help us come face-to-face with God and offer us salvation.
 Ugly things offer us nothing and tell us we are not needed.
 Ugly architecture offers us cruel and vacant faces, telling us life is meaningless and that there is nothing beyond.
 Like those dismal Soviet apartment blocks, they remind us of the hopelessness and meaninglessness of existence without God.
-They can be interesting to look at as technological marvels, as the Walt Disney Concert Hall in Los Angeles below, but they are as morally uplifting as a washing machine.
+They can be interesting to look at as technological marvels, as the Walt Disney Concert Hall in Los Angeles below, but they are as morally uplifting as a washing machine (although the curves and reflections take out a bit of the inhumanity in it).

 An important clarification has to be made here.
 By saying that beauty is all that points to God and that all that points to God is beautiful, I am not referring to religious propaganda, which is often ugly.